JouwWeb/tideways-daemon/README.md

 ## Build a new image?

-1. Make a new build:
+1. Make a new build.
+This will report a container sha like `0c4790456ad8`.
+Remember this hash.

    `docker build .`

+2. Find out what Tideways version your build is on using the following.
+For example `v1.6.24`:

+   `docker run [image] tideways-daemon`

-2. Tag the generated image with a new version.
-An example of an image is `0c4790456ad8`, and an example of a version is `v1.2.8`.
-The version we use is the version of the daemon itself:
+3. Tag the generated image with a new version.
+Using the image and version found in the steps above here:

    `docker image tag [image] jouwweb/tideways-daemon:[version]`

-3. Now we push the newly generated image:
+4. Now we push the newly generated image:

    `docker image push jouwweb/tideways-daemon:[version]`